ADD-ONS / MEDICATION

 - multiple puncture attempts

-- spinal pathology
+- existing spinal pathology

 - the potential benefit of the procedure must outweigh the risk of bleeding